-His son Henry Connop Jnr was born in Coventry in 1844.
-While at Brynmawr Henry Jnr had met Miss Mary Jane Phillips, they got married in 1880, both went to Brighton, Sussex and opened a Grocery Store at No1 Bartholomew’s, Brighton.
+Mr Henry Connop Jnr was born in Coventry in 1844.
+While at Brynmawr Henry Jnr had met Miss Mary Jane Phillips, they got married in 1880, both went to Brighton, Sussex and opened a grocery store at 1 Bartholomew’s, Brighton.

 Mary Jane Phillips was the daughter of Mr James Phillips J.P., of the Laurels, Nantyglo.
-Mr James Phillips was at one time the Manager of the Joseph and Crawshay Bailey Works at Blaina.
-Mr Phillips was the Chairman of the Brynmawr Local Board, Chairman of the Bedwellty Board of Guardians and Chairman of the Brynmawr and Blaina Gas Company.
+Mr James Phillips was at one time the manager of the Messrs Joseph and Crawshay Bailey’s Iron Works at Nantyglo.
+Mr Phillips was the chairman of the Brynmawr Local Board, chairman of the Bedwellty Board of Guardians and chairman of the Brynmawr and Blaina Gas Company.

-On the 1891 Census Mr Henry Connop Jnr and his wife Mary Jane were at No54 Beaufort Street, Brynmawr as Grocers and Maltsters with their young family, Master James Connop, Miss Annie May Connop and a very young Alfred P. Connop.
-They had living with them – Mr James Ford, Store Assistant; Mr Arthur Read, Store Assistant and Miss Louisa Jayne a General Servant:
+On the 1891 census Mr Henry Connop Jnr and his wife Mary Jane were at 54 Beaufort Street, Brynmawr as grocers and maltsters with their young family, Master James Connop, Miss Annie May Connop and a very young Alfred P. Connop.
+They had living with them – Mr James Ford, store assistant; Mr Arthur Read, store assistant and Miss Louisa Jayne a general servant:

-On the 1891 Census Mr Henry Connop was at No54 Beaufort Street, Brynmawr and was listed as a Grocer, he and his wife Mary Jane had a small family – a son James, aged 9 years, a daughter Annie May aged 8 years old, and a newly born son named Alfred, aged 10 months.
+On the 1891 census Mr Henry Connop was at 54 Beaufort Street, Brynmawr and was listed as a grocer, he and his wife Mary Jane Connop had a small family – a son, Master James Connop, aged 9 years, a daughter Miss Annie May Connop, aged 8 years old, and a newly born son named Alfred, aged 10 months.

-In August 1891 Mr Connop was the Director of the South Wales Jam & Marmalade Company Ltd.
+In August 1891 Mr H. Connop was the director of the South Wales Jam & Marmalade Company Ltd.

-In October 1891 it was reported that Mr Connop was the Chairman of the Pontypool Flour Mills and Bakery Company.
+In October 1891 it was reported that Mr H. Connop was the chairman of the Pontypool Flour Mills and Bakery Company.

-In February 1898 his premises at Brynmawr suffered from a fire.
+In February 1898 the Connop premises at Brynmawr suffered a fire.
 The fire was believed to have originated in Messrs Morgan’s Boot Factory adjoining the store, it had spread to the Griffin Hotel at the top of Beaufort Street and had caused considerable damage.
-Along with the other damages premises the Connop Store was partially re-built, refurbished and the new premises was inspected by the authorities in the November of the same year.
+Along with the other damaged premises, the Connop Store was partially re-built, refurbished and the new premises was inspected by the authorities in the November of the same year.

-On the 1901 Census Mr Henry Connop Jnr and his wife Mary Jane were at No54 Beaufort Street, Brynmawr as Grocers with their daughter Annie May.
-They had living with them – Mr Ernest Harrhy, General Servant; Mr Lionel H. Smith, General Servant and Miss Jayne Morgan a General Servant.
+On the 1901 census Mr Henry Connop Jnr and his wife Mary Jane were at 54 Beaufort Street, Brynmawr as grocers with their daughter Miss Annie May.
+They had living with them – Mr Ernest Harrhy, general servant; Mr Lionel H. Smith, general servant and Miss Jayne Morgan a general servant.

 In February 1902 as mentioned above the old members of the Brynmawr Chamber of Trade met with the intention to reform the Chamber of Trade.
-The Chairman was Mr Roberts J.P.; Mr W. J. Tong (Secretary); Mr H. Connop was Treasurer and President:
+The chairman was Mr Roberts J.P.; Mr W. J. Tong as secretary; Mr H. Connop was treasurer and president:

-In April 1904 Mr Connop was the Church Warden at St Mary’s, Brynmawr.
+In April 1904 Mr H. Connop was the church warden at St Mary’s, Brynmawr.

-In 1906 it was reported that Mr John Williams of Brynmawr was a Haulier for Messrs Connop and that he had been in their employ for over 20 years, Mr Williams wages were said to have been 24 shillings per week.
+In 1906 it was reported that Mr John Williams of Brynmawr was a haulier for Messrs Connop and that he had been in their employ for over 20 years, Mr Williams wages were said to have been 24s. shillings per week.

-On the 30th March 1907 it was announced that Mr Henry Connop was made a Justice of the Peace for the Breconshire area.
+On the 30th of March 1907, it was announced that Mr Henry Connop was made a Justice of the Peace for the Breconshire area.